Idlesome/channelpositivity/data/articles/markdown/it-starts-with-you.md

 Yet his way of communicating was through writing and lectures, and as he once pointed out, Lao Tzu said “The world that can be spoken of is not the true world”, yet Lao Tzu **said** that.

-So it’s very important that we are careful with how we use words, and that we communicate the message of Buddhism without overloading it.
+So it’s very important that we remember that the real insight comes from personal experience, not words.

 This is a key purpose of Zen; which is known for is subtractive and minimalist style.
 Rather than studying meditation in elaborate detail, the Zen style is supposed to be much closer to the way the Buddha taught.
 Remove the unnecessary detail and focus on the fundamentals.